+61 3 83443072

 This research project is available to PhD students, Honours students to join as part of their thesis.

 Please contact the Research Group Leader to discuss your options.

-McDonald D, Woodward-Kron R. (2016).
-Member roles and identities in online support groups: perspectives from corpus and systemic functional linguistics.
-Discourse and Communication, 1-19, DOI:10.1177/1750481315615985
+McDonald, D., & Woodward-Kron, R. (2016).
+Member roles and identities in online support groups: Perspectives from corpus and systemic functional linguistics.
+Discourse & Communication, 10(2), 157–175. doi:10.1177/1750481315615985

-Woodward-Kron R, Elder C. (appeared online Nov 2015).
+Woodward-Kron, R., Elder, C. (2016).
 Authenticity in an English language screening test for clinicians: A comparative discourse study.
-Language Testing.
-Special issue.
-DOI:10.1177/0265532215607399
+Language Testing, 33(2), 251-270. doi:10.1177/0265532215607399

 - Let's talk about medical research: equity for Culturally and Linguistically Diverse (CALD) older patients

 For further information about this research, please contact Professor in Healthcare Communication Robyn Woodward-Kron